google/WebFundamentals/src/content/en/fundamentals/security/csp/source-whitelists.markdown

 ---
 layout: shared/narrow
 title: "Source Whitelists"
-description: "The core issue exploited by XSS attacks is the browser's inability to distinguish between script that's intended to be part of your application, and script that's been maliciously injected by a third-party.
+description: "The issue exploited by XSS attacks is the browser's inability to distinguish between script that's part of your application, and script that's been maliciously injected by a third-party.
 Instead of blindly trusting everything that a server delivers, CSP defines the Content-Security-Policy HTTP header that allows you to create a whitelist of sources of trusted content, and instructs the browser to only execute or render resources from those sources."
 published_on: 2012-06-15
 updated_on: 2016-02-19
 authors: